 What if you could tan some hides and make some ear muffs?
 Or a hat?
 Or some mittens?
 The possibilities are endless.
 Just combine the tanning with the sewing and you’ve got it made!

 Learn to can or dehydrate.

 If you plan on growing a garden, it is so important to know what to do with your surplus of veggies.
 I would definitely suggest learning to can and dehydrate.
 That way you don’t waste the food that you put so much effort into.
 Not only will you be able to enjoy your homegrown vegetables year-round, you’ll also be able to work on your food storage.
 Talk about a win-win!

 Chances are you don’t have much food left from the garden this year to can or dehydrate.
 That’s ok!
 You can practice by buying some veggies and canning or dehydrating them.
 You can usually even get a better price if you buy in bulk.
 So go buy some stuff to preserve!

 DIY some home decor items.

 Crafting is so much fun!
 I usually don’t get a chance to do it when it’s nice outside, so winter is the perfect time to DIY some home decor items.
 If you like to draw or paint, why not make a new picture for your wall?
 Maybe you can do some wood working?

-9. Learn about herbs.
+Learn about herbs.

-Have you wanted to learn about herbs?
+Have you ever wanted to learn about herbs?
 Winter is the perfect time to devote some time into studying herbs.
 It’s usually a good idea to go hands-on with the herbs, but it’s easy enough to order the ones that you want to work with.
-Maybe you can check into an herbal studies course.
-Herbal Academy is great (not an affiliate, I just love them).
-If you’re not ready to do a paid course, I’m offering a weekly herbal spotlight to my email subscribers.
+I personally recommend Starwest Botanicals.

-10. Learn to make candles.
+Learn to make candles.

 Candles are fun and practical!
 You can get started relatively cheaply.
 It’s so fun to experiment with different scents and colors.
 I enjoy candles with essential oils instead of chemical fragrances, but of course that’s just a personal preference.

 I hope I have given you some ideas on what skill building you can do when you’re stuck in the house for the winter.
 I will be doing more of these when I have more time.
 The day job and this passion project have been taking up lots of my time.